Chart Color Schemes

 Brookdale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Brookdale's housing structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings.
-In contrast, Perth metro had 90.0% houses and 10.0% other dwellings.
+Brookdale's dwelling structures, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 90.0% houses and 10.0% other dwellings.
 Home ownership in Brookdale was at 14.0%, with mortgaged dwellings at 56.3% and rented ones at 29.7%.
-The median monthly mortgage repayment in the area was $1,438, lower than Perth metro's $1,750.
-The median weekly rent figure in Brookdale was $300, compared to Perth metro's $305.
-Nationally, Brookdale's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+The median monthly mortgage repayment was $1,438, below Perth metro's average of $1,750.
+The median weekly rent in Brookdale was $300, compared to Perth metro's $305.
+Nationally, Brookdale's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing